rhougeee/Csharp-Progress/README.md

-This Repository tracks my progress in programming using C#
+This Repository tracks my progress in programming using C# (This is my first language, and first time learning programming)

 ## Month 1
   - **Week 1:** Basics and Fundamentals of C#